bluegreen-labs/phenor/README.md

 ## Use

 Example code below shows that in few lines a modelling exercise can be set up.
-You can either download your own data using the phenocamr package and format them correctly using **format_phenocam()**
+You can either download your own data using the phenocamr package and format them correctly using **pr_fm_phenocam()**

 ```R
 # The command below downloads all time series for deciduous broadleaf